 Access to £5 Notes to Help Consumers get Small Balances

 We know from customer feedback that cash can help customers on low incomes manage their money more effectively and that these customers value the ability to get smaller balances from their accounts.
-Some LINK ATMs dispense £5 notes and to find your nearest one please use Advanced Search on our ATM Locator.
+Some LINK ATMs dispense £5 notes and to find your nearest one please use Advanced Search on our Cash Locator.
 If you are a member of the public and you would like to nominate an existing cash machine to dispense £5 notes, please get in please get in touch.

 Nominating an ATM for Protected Status